Physical: 100: Quest 2: Moving sand challenge

 Contestants lined up for the team leader they wanted to join.
-Team leaders picked the four members to form a team of five.
-Team leaders with a higher rank had the advantage to pick their team members first over the other team leaders.
-Contestants not chosen had to pick another team.
+In order of their number of votes, each team leader picked four members to form a team of five.
+Contestants who were not chosen had to pick another team.

 After selecting their team members, team leaders picked the team that they would like to compete against, not knowing what the quest challenge would be.

 For Quest 2, each team of five had to work together to build a bridge, and then carry bags of sand across the bridge.
 Teams were not allowed to pass bags of sand to another team member; they had to carry the bags of sand individually to the other end.
 After twelve minutes, the team with the least amount of sand accumulated was eliminated.

-Team 10, which contained three women and two of the smaller men in the competition (one of whom was dealing with a minor knee injury sustained in Quest 1), were specifically chosen by Team 2 in order to secure an easy victory.
-Team 10's upset victory in their match was very narrow, later estimated by one of the competitors to be a single bag of sand.
-All other matches were won much more convincingly.

 Quest 2.5: Revival challenge

 Exclusively for those who were eliminated in Quest 2, contestants were taken to another room, where they found their torsos hanging from the ceiling.

 The game required all contestants to hold onto a rope connected to their torso, with 40% of the contestant's total body weight added, for as long as possible to prevent it from falling to the ground and breaking apart.
 The last five contestants holding their rope re-entered the competition for Quest 3.